mvirenius/vafael/README.md

 ## Register new engines

-New search engines can be added by using register_engine -method in the "init" hook.
+New search engines can be added by using VAFAEL()->register_engine -method in the "init" hook.
 The first parameter is the name of the engine and the second parameter accepts engine's WP_Query arguments.

 ```php